2022-24

 A womb, a cave - it was a place for transformation.
 I felt my spirit stretch.

 It was an initiation to the wild way, to the old ways.
 An incredible adventure.
-I have acquired many skills through it, became a much more proficient forager and herbalist, and also learned to carve wood, spin wool, weave baskets and tan leather and pelts.
+I have acquired many skills through it, became a more proficient forager and herbalist, and also learned to carve wood, spin wool, weave baskets and tan leather and pelts.

-Since moving in a tent stemmed from my art practice, I consider it very much a part of it - an art piece itself.
+Since moving into a tent stemmed from my art practice, I consider it very much a part of it - an art piece itself.
 A cross between performance, Land art, a form of resistance and an expedition, high endurance test or experiment.

 Perhaps it is a one of a kind piece that exists in the liminal space where art is embodied.
 Perhaps it belongs to the realm of activism.
 I feel no need to define it.

 The last weeks in the tent I felt the freest I ever felt.
 I would roam the woods at night in total darkness without a crumb of fear.
 Dance in circles under the moonlight.
 I used to howl and sing and scream.
 Deliriously free.
 Commuting with nature and forces beyond it.
-Letting this flesh suit move as it pleased.
 Flowing in my self-expression.
+I keep the memory of it close to my heart and I know the wild creature still lives within me - I know the wild creature is as old as time and can't be killed or tamed or forgotten.

 selected entries from the sketchbooks and journals kept during this time: (still working on this... coming soon!)